josephp27/RESTful-API-SS/README.md

 ---
 ## TODO

-Abstract away more things with the validator
+* Abstract away more things with the validator

-Do more checking for valid entries
+* Do more checking for valid entries

-Make a cooler looking error page for browsers
+* Make a cooler looking error page for browsers

-Allow for updating only some values and retaining old if value is empty within update method
+* Allow for updating only some values and retaining old if value is empty within update method

-Add more unit tests
+* Add more unit tests

+* Provide better feedback on delete, add, update, etc in form of a JSON response